Zhangjianqiao-jp/Zhangjianqiao-jp/README.md

 Also,I am learning to make live2d models and draw psd.
 Besides, I am also starting learning to make LLM to generate good models.(But I am just a beginner.)

+I sincerely hope that I can live a real life without pretending.

 ## Current Focus 🧐

 -Live2d model's production